Physical Therapy Services Neurologic Residency

 What does a typical week look like for a resident in your program?

-Residents work 35 paid hours per week as a Mass General staff therapist and have a minimum of three additional hours per week of one-to-one time with the clinical mentor.
-They also participate in 26 weekly evening webinars from June to November and online Journal club through the Neurologic PT Professional Education Consortium from January through May.
-Additional didactic content is provided at Mass General through a Clinical and Professional Development Series that is offered twice per month.
+Residents work 36 paid hours per week as a Mass General staff therapist and typically have four additional hours per week of one-to-one time with the clinical mentor.
+They also participate in 26 weekly evening webinars from June to December and online Journal club through the Neurologic PT Professional Education Consortium from January through May.
+Additional didactic content is provided at Mass General through a Clinical and Professional Development Series that is offered once or twice per month.
 We anticipate that the amount of time needed to complete both the didactic and clinical components of the residency will average 50 hours per week.

 Are there opportunities for research activities within the residency?

 Application of the evidence to justify evaluation and intervention choices for patients is a foundational skill of this residency.
 Residents will both participate and present in a case conference format where a research question will be developed and specific literature will be critically appraised as to its applicability to a patient case.
-Residents will complete one self-directed learning activity during the residency year which may involve participation in some aspect of ongoing Mass General research, the development of an evidence-based department resource, or a critically appraised topic.
+Residents will complete an evidence based practice project in conjunction with a presentation at an inpatient neuro team Case Conference.

 Can the residency help me find housing?